 Can an employee’s “give me a raise or I’ll quit” demand constitute as an official resignation?
 HRM

-asked one employment law
+asked one employment lawyer for his advice.

 “Courts generally look for objective and subjective elements before they would rule a resignation had occurred,” explained Keith Burkhardt.
 “They employee might say they quit but they also need to take action to indicate that’s what they’re actually doing.”